yharshal/UserDefaultsWrapper/README.md

 A Swift package that provides a convenient property wrapper for `UserDefaults`.

+- ✅ Type-safe access to `UserDefaults`
+- ✅ Easy to use with `@UserDefault`
+- ✅ No boilerplate needed
+- ✅ Supports Primitive Types
+    - Int
+    - Bool
+    - String
+    - Double
+- ✅ UUID for ID
+- ✅ Codable object
+- ✅ Default Value Support

+Purpose is to encapsulate the getter and setter logic for user defaults, and offer a clean structure.

 ## Installation

 Add the package via Swift Package Manager: